Colon Cancer In Teens: Symptoms, Causes, Treatment And Risk Factors

 Acute complications of colon cancer can include (12):

-• Bleeding: This may lead to anemia and peripheral circulatory failureiXInadequate circulation of blood and oxygen in the body. due to blood loss.
+• Bleeding: This may lead to anemia and peripheral circulatory failureiInadequate circulation of blood and oxygen in the body. due to blood loss.
 Severe rectal bleeding can result in kidney dysfunction and may present with azotemia, which is an increased amount of nitrogen in the blood.
 Bleeding may also cause persistent fever for days or weeks due to the dysfunction of thermoregulatory functions of the body.

-• Obstruction: Colon cancer can often grow into the lumeniXInside of a tubular structure such as the artery or intestine. of the colon and obstruct bowel movement.
+• Obstruction: Colon cancer can often grow into the lumeniInside of a tubular structure such as the artery or intestine. of the colon and obstruct bowel movement.
 This may cause decreased absorption of fluid and nutrients and increased secretion of fluids to relieve obstruction, thus eventually resulting in dehydration.
 Obstruction may also cause dehydration and electrolyte loss due to vomiting and toxemia (blood poisoning) due to increased bacterial growth.
 Vomiting, distended abdomen, and dehydration can be signs of bowel obstruction.
 This requires immediate medical care.

 • Perforation: Rarely, colon cancer causes perforation of the bowel wall.
 This may often occur due to obstruction.
 Bowel perforation requires emergency surgery.